Modern Christian Christmas Traditions

 Paul claims that Jesus' execution took place on a tree.

-Most likely, the cross was an accurately milled 12" x 12" chunk of lumber.
+Most likely, the cross was an accurately milled 12" x 12" piece

 Carpentry was a prolific profession during the time of Jesus.